biologyguy/RD-MCL/karl_notes.md

 ```
 At this time, I'm not convinced we understand how to model subs+indels together cohesively.
 Til then, sims are 2 unrealistic
 ```

+Upon testing pyvolve with a Ctenophore tree, we got back sequence alignments that were very similar, and when run through FastTree, produced a tree with very high similarity to the original tree.

+## Generating trees for sequence evolution simulation
+Using biopython's Phylo package, we wrote a script that generates a random species tree, and a random gene tree, then replaces all of the gene tree's leaf nodes with copies of the species tree, allowing us to simulate "perfect" orthogroups.